ossdev07/linuxkit-arm64/README.md

 Based on 'aarch64' branch, we've built and boot a linuxkit image successfully on our ARM64 server with below command sequence:

 - `make bin/moby`
 - `make bin/linuxkit`
 - `bin/moby build linuxkit.yml`
 - `bin/linuxkit run linuxkit`

 We compile all the codes natively within an ARM64 server, so doesn't touch cross-compile.
+As a PoC, now we only support 4.11.x kernel series (config file), when building the image, we use below form command:

+- `make ORG=arm64b build_4.11.x`

 Finally we get something like this:

 ...